-Bill No. 880, introduced by Senators Grellner and Jenkins, amends Section 1873 of the Oklahoma Board of Licensed Alcohol and Drug Counselors.
-The bill re-establishes the Board until July 1, 2025, and modifies the composition and qualifications of its members.
-Notably, it eliminates certain educational requirements, specifically the need for members to hold a master's degree or higher, and instead mandates that five members be licensed alcohol and drug counselors at the time of appointment, while one member must be certified.
-Additionally, the bill updates the language regarding the appointment process and the qualifications of the members, ensuring that all appointed members have at least three years of experience in the field.
+The bill amends Section 1873 of the Oklahoma Statutes regarding the Oklahoma Board of Licensed Alcohol and Drug Counselors.
+It re-establishes the Board, which will consist of seven members appointed by the Governor with Senate approval.
+The amendments eliminate certain educational requirements, specifically the previous stipulation that members must hold a master's degree or higher, and instead require that five members be licensed alcohol and drug counselors and one member be certified.
+Additionally, the bill updates the language regarding the appointment process and the qualifications for Board members, ensuring that they have at least three years of experience in the field.

 Statutes affected: Introduced: 59-1873